kdavila/ChartInfo_annotation_tools/README.md

 # Chart Infographics - Tools for chart annotations

 The official relase of the tools developed at the University at Buffalo which have been previously used for annotation of charts at ICDAR 2019 CHART-Info competition (https://chartinfo.github.io/).
+This code is

 **Note.** This is a sofware in early stage development.
-It is distributed without any warranties and only a sub-set of its intended functionality has been implemented.
+It is distributed without any warranties (as is), under a GNU public license version 3.0.
+A copy of the license is included in the package.

 This tool was tested and intended for usage with **Python 3.6+**